 1. FHA Loans

 The Federal Housing Administration (FHA) insures loans that are designed to meet the needs of first-time homebuyers; these are called FHA Loans.
-This type of loan could be a smart decision for someone with a credit score near 580 or for a buyer with a down payment budget under the 20 percent mark.
+This type of loan could be a smart decision for someone with a less-than-perfect credit score or for a buyer with a down payment budget under the 20% mark.
 For this reason, FHA loans are commonly referred to as “helper loans.”

 2. Mortgage gift funds